 WiFi hotspots are typically fairly small.
 The semi-official range of WiFi is about 300 feet, but even that can be seriously impacted by the characteristics of whatever else might happen to be between your computer and the hotspot.

-And after all that, if it does work, you should also get permission from the hotspot owner, since shop owners typically provide hotspots as part of their business, as a perk for their customers.
-But ultimately that’s really a different topic I won’t get into further.
+After all that, if it does work, you should also get permission from the hotspot owner, since shop owners typically provide hotspots as part of their business, as a perk for their customers.
+But ultimately that’s a different topic I won’t get into further.